Quin-Darcy/linear_genetic_program/NOTES.md

 - Code which manipulates registers not having an impact on the program output at the current position is called ***noneffective code*** or ***introns***.
 - An ***absolute program*** includes all instructions including introns, whereas an ***effective program*** contains only the structurally effective instructions.
 - The ***(effective) length*** of a program is measured in the number of (effective) instructions it holds.
+- An ***imperative instruction*** includes an operation on ***operand*** (or ***source***) ***registers*** and an assignment of the result of that operation to a ***destination registers***.
+- The ***register set*** denotes the set of user-defined variable registers.
+- The ***input registers*** hold the program inputs before execution.
+- The ***calculation registers*** are initialized with a constant value each time a program is executed on a fitness case.
+- One or more input/calculation registers are defined as ***output register(s)***.
+The standard output register is $r_0$.

+#### Other Notes, Comments, and Requirements
+- This project will study 3-register instructions with a free choice of operands.
+- In this implementation, all registers hold floating-point values.
+- Internally, constants are stored in registers that are write protected, i.e., may not become destination registers.
+As a consequence, the set of of possible constants remains fixed.
+- Constants are addressed by indices in the internal program representation just like variable registers and operators.
+- Constant registers are only initialized once at the beginning of a run with values from a user-defined range.
+- The maximum number of variable registers and constant registers is restricted to 256.
+- Every instruction will be held as a single 32-bit integer value, where the first 8 bits identify the operator, and the next 8 bits possibly identifies a source register, and so on.
+- A program is then represented as an array of 32-bit integers.
+- From now on, a register only refers to a variable register and a constant register is identified with its constant value.
+- Two-operand instructions may either possess two indexed variables (registers) $r_i$ as operands or one indexed variable and a constant.
+- One-operand instructions only use register operands.
+- If there cannot be more than one constant per instruction, the percentage of instructions holding a constant is equal to the proportion of constants $p_{const}$ in programs.
+This is also the selection probability of a constant operand during initialization of programs and during mutations.
+This project will use $p_{const}=0.5$ by default.
+- To assure semantic correctness, partially defined operators and functions may be protected by returning a high value for undefined input, e.g., $c_{undef}=10^6$.
+- The return of high values will act as a penalty for programs that use these otherwise undefined operations.
+- This project will only use the 4 arithmetic operations: $+, -, \times, /$
+- The only protection needed is on the division operator where the instruction is $r_i = r_j / r_k$ and if $r_k\neq 0$, then $r_i = r_j/r_k$ otherwise $r_i = r_j + c_{undef}$.